 Large companies need more functionality and support in their payroll software than small companies do.
 So when choosing a payroll software, consider your company size and what the software best accommodates.
 Your budget will come into play here as well, as many payroll software programs charge per employee in addition to a flat-rate usage fee.

 Some payroll software systems might be great for small companies, but become won’t be able to accommodate your company as it grows.
-If you decide to take on part-time employees or contractors, for instance, your payroll software will need to be able to handle multiple payment structures.
-Think ahead to what your company will look like in 5 years and choose a software that will best suit those needs (and still fits in your budget).
+If you decide to take on part-time employees or contractors, your payroll software will need to be able to handle multiple payment structures.
+Think ahead to what your company will look like in 5 years.
+Choose a software that will best suit those needs (and still fits in your budget).

 Need help with your bookkeeping and payroll?
 Hacker Accounting is here to help.
 Give us a call at 602-375-5251 to get started.